reginaofori/adversarial_noise_generator/README.md

 - ### Generating Adversarial Images

-To generate adversarial images using the library, run the `generate_examples.py` script whicch takes in the ``image`` and ``the target class id``.
-Please refer to the IMAGENET classlist [https://deeplearning.cms.waikato.ac.nz/user-guide/class-maps/IMAGENET/] for the various target class IDs:
+To generate adversarial images using the library, run the `generate_examples.py` script which takes in the ``image`` and ``the target class id``.
+For a list of target class IDs and class names as used in ImageNet, please refer to the official [ImageNet class list](https://deeplearning.cms.waikato.ac.nz/user-guide/class-maps/IMAGENET/).

 ```bash
 python examples/generate_examples.py [path/to/image.jpg-needed] [208 (target-class-index-needed)]